 Visible across locations

 Share positive employee stories with different locations.
-That’s one of the big benefits of Recognize app, being able to tell stories that are visible across distributed locations.
+That’s one of the big benefits of the Recognize app, being able to tell stories that are visible across different locations.

 Ask employees to do things

 Use recognitions in marketing materials and talent acquisition materials.
-Don’t be shy to let the world know why your organization is awesome.
+Don’t be shy, and let the world know why your organization is awesome.